jaibhasin/Smart-Attendance-System/README.md

+A web-based smart attendance management system for educational institutions, built with Python and Flask.

 # Smart Attendance System

-A web-based attendance management system for schools/universities, built with Python and Flask.

 ## Features
 - Admin, Teacher, Student, and Parent logins